JP1998/CommandLineTools/README.md

 and assure the loading of your command class.
 This can be done by calling `Command.assureLoadingOfCommands(String...)`.
 The string you give as parameters to this method have to be the fully qualified class names of your custom command classes.

 Last but not least you'll have to give the command functionality.
-This is done by implementing the method `Command.execute(ParameterValuesList)`, whereas you can get values from the given parameter list by calling `ParameterValuesList.getValue(String)`-method and simply casting the return value to the desired type.
+This is done by implementing the method `Command.execute(ParameterValuesList, PrintStream)`, whereas you can get values from the given parameter list by calling `ParameterValuesList.getValue(String)`-method and simply casting the return value to the desired type.
 This can be done since the type is enforced while the command is being parsed.
+Any output that your command wants to print to the user will instead of to `System.out` will have to be printed to the given PrintStream.
+This is done for a more dynamic solution.

 This means that a command class will possibly look like follows: